-The NRC's Interim Staff Guidance Associated with Combined License (COL) and Design Certification (DC) Applications for New Reactors also provides valuable insights for prospective applicants and other agency stakeholders.
+The NRC's Interim Staff Guidance Associated with Combined License (COL), Design Certification (DC), and Early Site Permit (ESP) Applications for New Reactors also provides valuable insights for prospective applicants and other agency stakeholders.

 The following guidance documents may also be useful to prospective applicants and other stakeholders:

 - NUREG-0800, "Standard Review Plan for the Review of Safety Analysis Reports for Nuclear Power Plants"

 - NUREG-1555, "Standard Review Plan for Environmental Reviews for Nuclear Power Plants"

 - Office Instruction NRO-REG-100, "Acceptance Review Process for Early Site Permit, Design Certification, and Combined License Applications"